 I used to have the “whoops, I went to school and forgot my clothes” dream almost on a nightly basis, except for me, none of the teachers or students seemed to care.
 It happened so often I sometimes feel like my becoming a nudist was part of some Inception-like plot.
 In other dreams, I’d be lounging around the house, watching TV, when my sister would come home from work.
 She would see me, see that I was naked, and say “Hey, Nick” like nothing unusual was going on.
 Just to be clear, there was nothing incestuous about the dream, but the normalcy of nudity gave me a thrill.
 After all, I craved acceptance more than anything.
 But that could never happen, could it?

 The week that followed was utterly surreal.
 It was as if we’d stepped through a magic portal into my dreams, where bodily shame did not exist.
-I took to nudity in public like a born nudist, as shameless as unicorn girl, and the experience exceeded my expectations.
+I took to nudity like a born nudist, without any of the embarrassment I used to feel in third grade, as shameless as unicorn girl in the eyes of my sister and her husband, and every other tourist on the beach, many of whom lacked the bravado to drop their bathing suits.
+And the experience exceeded my expectations.

 Now let me just take a moment to discuss swimwear.
 Remember my feelings for ties and church shoes?
 It does not compare to my loathing for bathing suits.
 I can’t imagine how stuffing a vagina into a bikini must feel, but whoever invented modern men’s swim trunks needs to be punched in the nuts.
 There are few worse sensations than walking around Adventure Island for eight straight hours with sopping wet genitals while the rest of your body is bone dry.
 These things hold water better than Pampers.
 I’ve forgotten swim trunks in my car for days only to discover they’re still wet!
 At the beach, sand gets sucked into your butt crack and in every crease and crevice of your testicles and pee hole.
 I avoid the beach just so I don’t have to wear the damn things.
 This was the only downside to my island experience.
 Regular beaches were ruined forever.